NYPL/loc-authority-tools/README.md

   3. Run `docker compose up` to spin up the local database
   4. Run `poetry run python loc_authority_tools/seed_db.py` to create the DB tables
   5. Run `poetry run python loc_authority_tools/full_download.py` to download and unzip the LOC authority file
+  6. Run `poetry run python loc_authority_tools/ingest_loc_names.py` to ingest the file into a local DB
-  6. Run `poetry run python loc_authority_tools/tokenize_names.py` to ingest all author names and tokenize them for author matching
+  7. Run `poetry run python loc_authority_tools/tokenize_names.py` to ingest all author names and tokenize them for author matching
        - Note, this will take a long time (around 10 hours).
 A TODO is to add a `limit` param to the script OR to provide a dump of the data in S3
-  7. Run `poetry run flask --app loc_authority_tools.app:app run` to start the webserver
+  8. Run `poetry run flask --app loc_authority_tools.app:app run` to start the webserver

 ## Endpoints